Holiday Extras travel insurance review

 Gadget cover

-Whilst there is some cover for personal items as standard on your Holiday Extras travel insurance policy you can increase cover for your gadgets such as smartphones, tablets and cameras.
-When generating a quote for your Holiday Extras policy you can choose from 3 gadget cover levels with up to £3,000 of cover for damage, loss and theft and up to £1,000 of cover for unauthorised usage.
+Whilst there is some cover for personal items as standard on your Holiday Extras travel insurance policy, you can increase cover for your gadgets such as smartphones, tablets and cameras.
+When generating a quote for your Holiday Extras policy you can choose from 3 gadget cover levels with up to £3,000 of cover for damage, loss and theft.
+Gold policies include up to £750 of cover for gadgets as standard and Bronze and Silver policies include up to £500 of cover for gadgets as standard.

 Car Hire Excess